Adding Some LUV To My Portfolio (NYSE:LUV)

 TD Ameritrade reported that in April the firm averaged 3.051 million client trades per day, up 5% from March.
 This has without a debt fueled a lot of the continued rally we have seen in the market lately, which undoubtedly increases the risk levels in a stock like LUV.

-LUV, in my estimation, is better positioned to whether the storm than other airlines due to their focus on domestic travel and the better balance sheet.
+LUV, in my estimation, is better positioned to weather the storm than other airlines due to their focus on domestic travel and the better balance sheet.
 As travelers become more comfortable overtime, I believe travelers will be more inclined for domestic travel than international flights due to the long duration of the flights combined with the health risks in other countries.
 In addition, we have seen a return of tensions between the US and China, which have limited the number of flights between the two countries.
 Airlines such as Delta (DAL) and United (UAL) rely on international travel, whereas Southwest is a leader in domestic travel.

 However, the long-term investor in me believes more normal flying levels will return as the disease continues to flatten and a vaccine is on the horizon.